ryandrewjohnson/ui-router.grant/README.md

 ## Getting Started

 The ui.router.grant module is primarily made up off two core angular services `grant` and `GrantTest`.
-The quickest way to see how the grant module works is to jump into an example.
-Let's assume that we have an app with the following ui-router states available:
+To better explain how the grant module works I'll demo an example.
+Let's assume that we have an app with the following ui-router states:

 ```javascript
 $stateProvider